Australasian Post: Transition to Post

 The final edition of The Australasian appeared on 6 April 1946, published by The Argus and Australasian Limited, 365 Elizabeth Street, Melbourne, with an announcement that "Next week, this magazine becomes The Australasian Post in an entirely new format, with modern enlarged content."

-The Australasian Post was read by millions at the height of its popularity in the 1960s and 1970s, and featured a uniquely Australian mix of scandal, sensationalism, human interest stories, fashion, politics, culture and entertainment, being the staple of barber shops across the country.
+The Australasian Post was read by millions at the height of its popularity in the 1960s and 1970s, and featured a mix of scandal, sensationalism, human interest stories, fashion, politics, culture and entertainment, being the staple of barber shops across the country.

 One of its features was its focus on Australiana, with pages of jokes and cartoons, including the Ettamogah Pub series by cartoonist Ken Maynard.
 Its "Letters" column was titled "Pillar to Post", a punning reference to the pillar box method of posting a letter.

 In the late 1960s and 1970s, the magazine's covers and content included illustrations and stories focused on sex and nudity.